-- Operating model: The organization’s and its partners ability to deliver.
+- Operating model: The ability of the organization and its partners to deliver.

-Business prototyping enables you to dig into what features are most desirable to customers, how users want them delivered, and how both user need and engagement plays out in a real application.
-This is how you’ll build buy-in and move closer to launch.
+A good business prototype will dig into what features are most desirable to customers, how users want them delivered, and how user needs and engagement play out.
+This is how you build buy-in and move closer to launch.

 IA Collaborative’s client, Carrier, is the leading global provider of building and cold chain solutions across residential and commercial applications.
 Having already earned a placement on Time Magazine’s Best Inventions of 2020 for its mobile air purifier, Carrier sought to further expand its value proposition into the attractive $13 billion “healthy buildings market.”

-Carrier needed to define the offering and develop the digital capabilities and recurring revenue model to make buildings responsive, resilient, and conscious environments that positively influence occupants’ wellbeing.
+To do this, Carrier had to define the Abound offering, and develop both its digital capabilities and its recurring revenue model.
+More fundamentally, they had to create a product that would make buildings responsive, resilient, conscious environments that positively influence occupants’ wellbeing.

-Business model: By prototyping highly-realistic, yet not-fully-developed software solutions with building owners, operators and tenants, Carrier could determine willingness to pay for the proposed subscription service as a whole, as well as potentially differentiating features like real-time benchmarks, remote access, and virtual device service.
-This discrete level of understanding is key to defining the system in which Carrier would ultimately invest.
+Business model: A highly-realistic, yet not-fully-developed software prototype solution allows Carrier to determine how willing building owners, operators and tenants are to pay for the proposed subscription service.
+It also helps them differentiate features like real-time benchmarks, remote access, and virtual device service.

-Product model: In prototyping across industry verticals, Carrier could determine the four key areas most important to all facilities managers: (1) Autonomy, (2) Predictive maintenance, (3) System control, and (4) Efficiency and cost savings.
-These dimensions directly inform Abound’s design and product roadmap, shaping everything from user interface to functionality.
+Product model: Prototyping across industry verticals allows Carrier to identify the four qualities that matter most to facilities managers: (1) Autonomy, (2) Predictive maintenance, (3) System control, and (4) Efficiency and cost savings.
+These insights directly inform Abound’s design and product roadmap, shaping everything from user interface to functionality.

 Operating model: Business prototyping is an opportunity to pressure-test Abound’s open, cloud-native structure.
-This adaptive operating model would enable Carrier to rapidly introduce new features that meet the unique needs of each class of user: owners, operators, and occupants.
+This adaptive operating model enables Carrier to rapidly introduce new features that meet the unique needs of each class of user: owners, operators, and occupants.

-The net product of business prototyping is predictive, behavioral data that reduces risk, and enables in-market innovation.
-With the necessary data, leadership gains the confidence to launch high-value, new-to-the-company businesses, in this case the Abound SaaS platform.
+The result is predictive, behavioral data that reduces risk, enables in-market innovation, and gives leadership the confidence to launch new, high-value businesses—in this case, the Abound SaaS platform.

-For Carrier, Abound means more direct data from a more diverse set of users in their core industry.
-The Abound strategy extends the breadth and depth of the brand’s user insights, leverages real-time user data to more quickly innovate in market, and makes a strategic play in the largely untapped $13 billion “healthy buildings” market.
+Abound means more direct data from a more diverse set of users, expanding Carrier’s user insights.
+It lets them leverage real-time user data to innovate more quickly in-market, and make a strategic play in the largely untapped $13 billion “healthy buildings” market.